Koop (band): History

 Zingmark and Simonsson met while attending university in Uppsala and formed the band in 1995, before moving to Stockholm.
 According to Simonsson, his passion for the genre came about by growing up in a house where jazz was frequently played, with his father playing jazz drums in his youth.
 The name Koop is a shortened version of a Swedish word meaning "cooperation".

-Koop released their first album, "Sons of Koop", in 1997, which featured a sound that made heavy use of loops and a more electronic direction than their future releases.
+Koop released their first album, Sons of Koop, in 1997, which featured a sound that made heavy use of loops and a more electronic direction than their future releases.

-In 2001, they released their second album, "Waltz for Koop", which won a Swedish Grammy Award two years later for "Best Club/Dance Album".
+In 2001, they released their second album, Waltz for Koop, which won a Swedish Grammy Award two years later for "Best Club/Dance Album".

-Their biggest success came in 2006 with the album "Koop Islands", which was certified Gold in Sweden.
-Described as "supremely melodic" by the The Washington Post, the album received an expanded releases in the United States the following year, further increasing the band's exposure.
+Their biggest success came in 2006 with the album Koop Islands, which was certified Gold in Sweden.
+Described as "supremely melodic" by The Washington Post, the album received an expanded releases in the United States the following year, further increasing the band's exposure.

 Despite announcing work on a new album, Koop broke up in late 2008, playing their last show at Sala Palatului in Bucharest.
 In a later blog post, Simonsson explained that the Bucharest show felt like it "could be a perfect ending", but also that non-musical interests, such as children, began to increasingly come into play.

 Koop Oscar Orchestra

-In 2015, Oscar Simonsson formed a successor band called the Koop Oscar Orchestra., co-opting Lithuanian singer Jazzu.
+In 2015, Oscar Simonsson formed a successor band called the Koop Oscar Orchestra, co-opting Lithuanian singer Jazzu.
 In 2015 KOO played its first concert, in Italy, and in 2018 they played a gig at the Koktebel Jazz Festival.